DSpace/DSpace/README-DRUM.md

 ## Documentation

-The original Dspace documentation is in the "README.md" file.
+The original DSpace documentation is in the "README.md" file.

 ## Development Environment